FascinatedBox/lily/README.md

 The language currently recognizes 8 datatypes:

 * integer: A 64-bit signed int.
-* number: A C double.
+* double: A C double.
 * string: A bunch of text.
 * list: A list of a given element.
 * hash: An associative array, having a key and value type.